InductiveStep/2020-Russian-constitutional-referendum/README.md

 Total_No  <- sum(res_clean$Votes_No)
 ```

-Proportion voting for the changes.
+Percentage voting for the changes.

 ``` r
 Perc_Yes <- 100*Total_Yes / (Total_Yes + Total_No)